tanaymukherjee/Linear-Regression-in-SQL/README.md

 ## Table of content
+First create the [database](https://github.com/tanaymukherjee/Linear-Regression-in-SQL/blob/master/00_Create%20the%20database%20and%20table.sql) using the raw file before attempting the following:
 1. Data for regression
 2. Regression coefficients
 3. Linear time trend
 4. Statistical significance test
 5. Orthogonal contrast codes
 6. Linear time trend and seasonality

+The [R code](https://github.com/tanaymukherjee/Linear-Regression-in-SQL/blob/master/Linear-regression-in-sql.r) file is also shared to do the final analysis and calculating necessary parameters to understand the ouput of the regression from this exercise.

 ## Data